-Jawhar is an endearing hill station situated in Palghar District of Maharashtra that brims with nature’s abundance.
-Here, you get to fall in love with the picturesque views of hills, waterfalls, and floral beauty of Jawhar.
+Jawhar is an endearing hill station situated in the Palghar District of Maharashtra that brims with nature’s abundance.
+Here, you get to fall in love with the picturesque views of hills, waterfalls, and the floral beauty of Jawhar.

 The rocky backdrop mixed with gushing and cascading waterfalls just adds that perfect touch to the whole scene.
 Apart from nature’s abundance, Jawhar is also loaded with man-made marvels like Jai Vilas Palace and Shirpamal.
 These architectural wonders showcase the sheer display of productive brilliance of our people in the olden times.

 Overall, Jawhar is more than a perfect destination for romantic couples as well as for people who want to make their holidays memorable in some way.
 So, if you have plans to visit Jawhar then the best time to travel here is between the months of October and February.
-During these months the weather conditions are favourable for exploring around.
+During these months the weather conditions are favorable for exploring around.

 It is believed that Jawhar was founded by Raja Jayaba Mukne in 1343.
 Going back in time, we see that it went through several ups and downs historically before finally merging into the Union of India in 1947.

 When Jawhar was under British rule, it was a part of the Bombay Presidency.
 However, for some reason, it was neglected when it came to working towards its development both by Britishers and the erstwhile Rajas.